Navigation Home - AA-Fishing Lakes Fish

 • Norfork Lake

-Arkansas is a paradise for anglers, offering a wide variety of fishing opportunities across its diverse waterways, including warm water fisheries, cold water fisheries, ponds, lakes, and rivers.
+The state offers great fishing opportunities across its diverse waterways, including warm-water fisheries, cold-water fisheries, ponds, lakes, and rivers.
 The state boasts an impressive array of fish species, ensuring there's something for every angler's preference.
 The purpose of this page is to share basic information about the best fishing lakes in the state, plus the species found in each lake.

-Warm water fisheries in Arkansas provide excellent angling experiences for species such as largemouth bass, smallmouth bass, crappie, catfish, and sunfish.
-Lakes like Lake Hamilton, Lake Ouachita, and Lake Chicot are renowned for their warm water fisheries, attracting anglers with the chance to catch trophy-sized bass, plentiful crappie, and feisty catfish.
+Warm-water fisheries in Arkansas provide excellent fishing experiences for species such as largemouth bass, smallmouth bass, crappie, catfish, and sunfish.
+Lakes like Lake Hamilton, Lake Ouachita, and Lake Chicot are renowned for their warm-water fisheries, attracting anglers with the chance to catch trophy-sized bass, plentiful crappie, and feisty catfish.
 These lakes offer ideal habitats and abundant forage for warm water species, creating thriving fisheries that appeal to anglers of all skill levels.

 Cold water fisheries in Arkansas are dominated by trout, particularly rainbow trout and brown trout.
 The state's cold water lakes and tailwater areas below dams, such as Bull Shoals Lake, Norfork Lake, and the White River, provide exceptional trout fishing opportunities.
 These areas are regularly stocked with trout, ensuring a constant supply of fish for anglers to target.
 Cold water fisheries offer a unique angling experience, with trout known for their fighting ability and delicious taste.